8.4 cm Feldgeschütz Ord 1879

-The 8.4 cm Feldgeschütz Ord 1879 is a 19th century Swiss field gun.
+The 8.4 cm Feldgeschütz Ord 1879 is a 19th-century Swiss field gun.
 It replaced the 8.4 cm Feldgeschütz Ord 1871.
 The difference was that the Ord 1879 had a barrel of steel instead of bronze.
 The steel barrel was made by Krupp in Essen, Germany.
 The carriage was made by the Eidgenössische Konstruktionswerkstätte in Thun.

 The gun was the last field gun without recoil mechanism in the Swiss army.
 In turn it was replaced by the Krupp 7.5 cm Model 1903.
 The gun continued to be employed in fortresses till the end of World War II.

 Evolution, History

 Preceding 8.4 cm Feldkanone Ord 1871 and Dutch 8 cm A. Bronze

-After the Franco-Prussian War the Swiss developed a number of breechloading guns.
+After the Franco-Prussian War the Swiss developed a number of breech-loading guns.
 Amongst these was the 8.4 cm Feldkanone Ord 1871, a rifled breechloader field gun with a bronze barrel.
 In total 358 pieces were ordered in 1871.
 Also in 1871, the Dutch army bought one of these guns, and started to produce it locally in 1874.
 In the Netherlands the 8.4 cm Feldgeschütz Ord 1871 would become known as the 8 cm A. Bronze.